rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 3. The loop is moving to the left.

    \ifsolutions
    {\bf Answer}: As the loop moves to the left, the magnetic field is smaller (field lines are less closely spaced). a.
-To keep the flux the same, an induced magnetic field pointing to the right will appear in the cross section of the loop. b.
-The current in the loop will such that the current on the white part of the ring is downwards.
+To keep the flux the same, an induced magnetic field pointing to the right will appear in the cross--section of the loop. b.
+The current in the loop is such that the current on the white part of the ring is downwards.
    \else
    a.
 Direction of induced magnetic field: